Capitalisk/lite-merkle/README.md

   let signature = merkle.sign(message, mssTree, 0);

   // Verify message; returns true or false.
-  // publicRootHash is the Merkle root and it should be used as the public key. merkle.verify(message, signature, mssTree.publicRootHash);
+  // publicRootHash is the Merkle root; it should be used as the public key. merkle.verify(message, signature, mssTree.publicRootHash);
 })();